-*Data based on Bitcoin Prices on Coinbase.
-Pre-CNY Highs taken as average candle price up to 4 weeks before the New Year.
+*Data based on Bitcoin Prices on Coingecko.
+Pre-CNY Highs taken as average candle price up to 7 days before the New Year.

-This period is a public holiday in China, as many employees travel back to their hometowns to celebrate with their families.
-With a population of 1.386 billion, this represents the largest short term migration in the world.
+This period is a public holiday in China, as many employees make the annual trip back to their hometowns to celebrate with their families.
+With a population of 1.386 billion, this represents the largest short-term migration in the world.
 All factories in China close during this period, with operations frozen for up to 2 weeks as logistics companies and suppliers slowly open up.
 Chinese New Year is also celebrated in other Asian countries such as Hong Kong, Singapore, and Korea (Korean New Year).
 With China deploying its national digital currency known as DCEP, further testing and development will take a break during the Chinese New Year.
 However, it’s important to note that during this time cryptocurrency exchanges will still operate and facilitate trading 24H/day (see Crypto Head).

 Chinese New Year Dump?

-For a consecutive 4 years, Bitcoin prices would always drop in the weeks leading up to Chinese New Year.
+Bitcoin prices would almost always drop in the weeks leading up to Chinese New Year.

-For example, in 2017, prices dropped by 50% from $12,000 to $6000 right before the festival.
-This pattern has referred to as the “Chinese New Year Dump” by cryptocurrency traders.
+For example, in 2017, prices dropped by 30% from $1,130 to $784 right before the festival.
+This pattern has been referred to as the “Chinese New Year Dump”.

 Market Makers on Holiday

-During Chinese New Year, market making operations will be limited in capacity.
+During the Chinese New Year, market-making operations will be limited in capacity.
 This leads to more volatile and less liquid markets.

 Cashing out for the New Year

 One of the possible reasons for the dip in Bitcoin prices is that people are “Cashing out” for the holidays.
-This is especially true in China because during the festival, lucky packets packed with cash are traditionally given out to children and the elderly.
-These “red packets” are meant to symbolise luck and prosperity, and is the only time giving cash is not taboo in China.
+This is especially true in China because, during the festival, lucky packets packed with cash are traditionally given out to children and the elderly.
+These “red packets” are meant to symbolise luck and prosperity and the only time where giving cash is not taboo in China.